zubeyirtercan/voicefoundry-demo/readme.md

 - Call your phone number to initiate the ContactFlow you attached.
 - Vanity numbers will be generated and top 5 of them will be saved to the DynamoDB, top 3 of them will be read back to the caller during the flow.
 - You can list the last 5 records in the DynamoDB table by clicking the WebpageURL in the CloudFormation outputs tab.
-- The working version of this project can be called at `+1 800-497-0290` and the last 5 records can be listed [here](https://yiq4g7yxx6xenfbr47saput3fq0bboas.lambda-url.us-west-2.on.aws/)

 ## Deleting the stack